“Prayer is more powerful than the atom bomb.”

 “We believe that we survived because we were living the message of Fatima.
 We lived and prayed the rosary daily in that home.”

-The answer to all these questions should be, YES!
+The answer to all these questions is, YES!
 At Hiroshima we can see Mary’s protective hand at work.
 And she continues to beg us to pray for her intercession.

 Not only are we called to pray, but also to spread this beautiful and saving devotion to those around us.
 Hand someone a rosary and ask them to join you in prayer for Mary’s protection during these dark and evil times.